 A King Cobra Bracelet, which is a substantial bracelet, in one color is your best bet as it will contain the longest continuous length of para cord for you to wear (see photo below).
 Most 550 cord bracelets, again in on color, allow you to carry a good amount of cord in the case you need it.

 What are the uses for a Paracord Bracelet?

 - Use the inner core for fishing line or sutures.

 - Make a splint for a broken limb.

 - Hang game for drying.

 - Make a perimeter trip line for warning.

 - Use as a tourniquet.

-And, if you are serious about survival use, you want your bracelet to be one color so you have the longest continuous length of cord.
+Again, if you are serious about survival use, you want your bracelet to be one color so you have the longest continuous length of cord.
 Two color bracelets are made of the same amount of cord — just two separate pieces — one for each color.
 So in essence you get two lengths of cord instead of one continuous cord.

-Being you get one foot of cord for every inch of length, you can see why so many survivalists wear them in addition to the other necessaries they put in their backpack!
+Being you get approximately one foot of cord for every inch of length, you can see why so many survivalists wear them in addition to the other necessaries they put in their backpack!